 The foundation for Kitron's sustainability work is the Kitron Ethical Code of Conduct, Kitron Suppliers Code of Conduct and Kitron Anti-Corruption Policy.
-This report is prepared in accordance with the Oslo Stock Exchange Guidelines for Sustainability Reporting and Euronext Guidelines to issuers for ESG reporting from 2019.
+This report is prepared in accordance with the Oslo Stock Exchange Guidelines for Sustainability Reporting and Euronext Guidelines to issuers for ESG reporting from January 2020.
 We are a UN Global Compact Signatory and support the UN Sustainable Development Goals.

 By continuously striving to be an ethical and responsible company, we can contribute to minimize risks and realize new business opportunities for the future.
 I firmly believe that being a responsible and sustainable business on the one hand and being a profitable business on the other hand are mutually reinforcing aspects.
-We also see an increasing interest in our sustainability work from investors and customers and have received a number of inquiries for information this year.
-We hope that this report can contribute to answer some of our stakeholders questions about how we work and the results achieved.
+We also see an increasing interest in our sustainability work from investors and customers and have received a number of inquiries for information over the past years.
+We hope that this report can contribute to answer some of our stakeholders' questions about how we work and the results achieved.
 For Kitron, sustainability and corporate responsibility is about delivering value to our shareholders while at the same time acting responsibly and taking a broader view of the risks and opportunities in our surroundings.

 An ongoing challenge for companies with mining and metals as part of their supply chain is conflict minerals.
 Conflict minerals and the avoidance of using such minerals are of particular importance to Kitron.
 I am proud to see that that the company has maintained our results on sourcing conflict mineral free products.
-More than 83 per cent of Kitron's products are now considered Conflict Mineral Free, and this work will continue to ensure responsible sourcing.
-In 2019 we have also actively worked to assess corruption risks in our supply chain and will continue to engage with our suppliers to decrease the risk of corruption and bribery.
+More than 79 per cent of Kitron's products are now considered Conflict Mineral Free, and this work will continue to ensure responsible sourcing.

+It is important to us to to actively work to assess corruption risks in our supply chain, and we will continue to engage with our suppliers to decrease the risk of corruption and bribery.
 This work is now supported by digital systems and processes which we believe will make our work more systematic and ensure a consistent approach across our growing organisation.